City of Lincoln

 Leo graduated with distinction from Southeast Community College Applied Science of Fire Protection Technology.
 He is a graduate of the Executive Fire Officer Program at the National Fire Academy in Emmitsburg Maryland.

-Leo spends his free time with Bev, his wife of 35 years.
-They enjoy relaxing with their two grown daughters and son-in-laws.
-Their most enjoyment comes from spending time with the three grandchildren.
+Leo spends his free time with Bev, his wife of 37 years.
+They enjoy relaxing with their two grown daughters.
+Their most enjoyment comes from spending time with the four grandchildren.